 It basically works for most USB devices under LAN (Gb Ethernet is better).
 It has minimum features (e.g., attach/detach) and your contribution is welcome.

-• Do you have a plan to develop the MS Windows client of USB/IP ?
+• Is there a MS Windows client of USB/IP ?

 • Does your USB/IP implementation have compatibility with other similar products?